 How Can I Make Hiccups Go Away?

 There are a variety of methods you can try to relax your diaphragm.
-You likely will need to try a few before finding a method that works for you.
+These will work sometimes, but there is no consistent solution for everyone.

 - Focus on slow and consistent breathing

-- Hold your breath for 10 to 20 seconds, then breath out slowly
+- Hold your breath for 10 to 20 seconds, then breathe out slowly

 - Lean forward to apply pressure to your diaphragm